GrohTech/budget-tracker/README.md

 ## Installation

-Users will need Node.js, Express, MongoDB, and Mongoose, to run the app.
+Users will need Node.js, Express, MongoDB, and Mongoose, to work with this app.

 ## Instructions